 How many migrant encounters are there along the US-Mexico border each month?

-In August 2024, there were about 58K border encounters.
-The US Border Patrol reported that encounters were 67.9% lower in August 2024 compared to August 2023.
+About 54K encounters in September 2024.
+The US Border Patrol reported that encounters were 75.4% lower in September 2024 compared to September 2023.
 These encounters, which include both the apprehension and expulsion of undocumented migrants at the US-Mexico border between official entry points, do not necessarily represent individual people.
 The same person can be counted multiple times if they are encountered on more than one occasion.

 border encounters occurred